sourcegraph/handbook/content/marketing/index.md

 The marketing team holds a weekly meeting to review the topics below.
 [Internal notes](https://docs.google.com/document/d/1vX3vF6t8HP-7-K9giM85UKEoAhmhy-ifAvbbFDvmKwo/edit#) for each meeting should be maintained by the group (while adhering to the [company-wide communication guidelines](../communication/index.md))

-1. Metrics and performance against team quarterly [OKRs](../../company/okrs/index.md).
+1. Metrics and performance against team goals.
 1. Review of the prior week's initiatives.
 1. Plan for the coming week, and an update on monthly/quarterly initiatives.